insure logo

 Whether you drive a little or a lot of miles each year, the key to finding the best-priced policy for your needs is to shop around.

-If you are driving fewer miles annually, make sure to alert your car insurance company and see if you can get your premiums lowered.
+If you drive fewer miles annually, alert your car insurance company and see if you can lower your premiums.

 Also, look around at renewal time to see if other insurers offer better discounts and can beat your insurer’s rate quote.

-If you log a lot of miles behind the wheel, you should still shop around for a policy.
-That is the best way to both discover cheaper car insurance rates and find an insurer that best fits your needs.
+Even if you drive many miles, you should still shop around for a policy.
+That is the best way to get cheaper car insurance rates and find an insurer that best suits your needs.

-Car insurance based on mileage, at least in part, makes sense.
-The more you’re behind the wheel, the more chance there are of being in an auto accident.
+Car insurance based on mileage can make sense.
+The more you’re behind the wheel, the greater the odds of being in an auto accident.
 However, it’s only one of the common rating factors car insurance companies look at.
-So, even if you drive a lot there are many other ways to lower your car insurance rates.
+So, even if you drive a lot, there are many other ways to lower your car insurance rates.

 Frequently asked questions